HeroBlackInk/ultimate-todoist-sync-for-obsidian/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the plugin, please read our [contributing guidelines](CONTRIBUTING.md) and submit a pull request.
+If you'd like to contribute to the plugin, please feel free to submit a pull request.

 ## License